openkaios/openkaios.github.io/source/_posts/en/nokia-8110-4g-edl-flash-tutorial.md

 tags:
 ---

+ > 2022-01-07: Fixed some syntax issues to make it easier to read

 ## Scope of application

 It can be used to rescue, expand, and restore the original system of Nokia 8110 4G.

 **Note!!!
-This tutorial only provides the EDL package for `TA-1059`, `TA-1048` is not applicable until you get the EDL package for this model.  **
+This tutorial only provides the EDL package for `TA-1059`, `TA-1048` is not applicable until you get the EDL package for this model.**

 <!-- more -->